jaxankey/Sankey-Flashcards/README.md

  1. Create a [Google Sheets](https://docs.google.com/spreadsheets/u/0/) document with a column for questions and a column for answers.
 The first row will be ignored, so you can use this as a column label.
 Add a few entries to play with.
  2. Select `File` -> `Publish to the web`, select the desired sheets and `Comma-separated values (.csv)'`, then push the green `Publish` button.
- 3. Finish the process and return to the sheet itself, then copy its URL (or just the sheet id) from the browser's address bar.
- 4. Paste this onto the end of the following URL: `https://jaxankey.github.io/Sankey-Flashcards/?`.
+ 3. Finish the process and return to the sheet itself, then copy its URL (or just the sheet id) from the browser's address bar, and paste this onto the end of the following URL: `https://jaxankey.github.io/Sankey-Flashcards/?`.
 See examples below.

 # App Usage
  * After loading, the app will show the "question" part of the first "card" (row 2, column A in your sheet).
 You can also tap `Shuffle` to shuffle the deck.